CEO and colleague looking at laptop to send secure communications

 4. Multi-Factor Authentication (MFA)

-The guidance advises using MFA for all email accounts, especially those of executives and finance personnel.
+MFA is essential for protecting email accounts, particularly those of senior executives or finance teams.

 5. Email Authentication Protocols